khulnasoft/khulnasoft/doc/dev/background-information/gitserver-api.md

 *As of February 1, 2023*

-`gitserver` is Sourcegraph's interface to Git repositories.
+`gitserver` is Khulnasoft's interface to Git repositories.
 It clones repositories and exposes an API for interacting with that clone.

 `gitserver` used to expose a simple "run any Git command" interface, but that was removed.